 “The Lighter Side of Darkness” was first published and released in April of 2020.
 The story’s journey to fruition started with a divine vision.
-“One night I had a dream/vision; not sure what to call it; it was so vivid.
+Patsy said, “One night I had a dream/vision.
+It was so vivid, I wasn't sure what to call it.
 My oldest grandson was rescuing his sister from a tower.”
 From that dream came a mandate for her to “Just start writing”.
-She believes that God began to show her the talent she had lying dormant inside.
+She believes that God began to reveal to her the talent she had lying dormant inside.

 Although she originated from Jersey City, she moved to Southern California with her husband and her son in 1969, where she now resides with her children, grandchildren and her sister.
 Before she was an author, she worked 33 years for The Community Redevelopment Agency.
 There she helped to rebuild many parts of the city of Los Angeles.
 Patsy revealed that the experience of creating something from raw materials has many similarities to her writing.
 “It afforded me the opportunity to use ‘raw’ words and turn them into stories that could take people to places in their imaginations that they could not otherwise go”, she said.
 Patsy retired from her job in 2004 and has been able to devote herself to writing ever since.